Alpha Kappa Psi: Membership restrictions

 In December 1973, a complaint was filed with the Office of Civil Rights of the Department of Health, Education and Welfare against thirteen colleges and universities which recognized professional business fraternity chapters.
 In March 1973, representatives of several organizations formed to push for legislation that would exempt the groups from Title IX as it applied to professional fraternities.
 Out of these meetings, the Fraternal Alliance for Inalienable Rights (FAIR) was formed, which included Alpha Kappa Psi.
 FAIR was an inter-fraternity organization designed to seek legislative relief from Title IX.
 In October 1975, Alpha Kappa Psi initiated a fund drive to combat Title IX.
 A write-in campaign was also started as an attempt to sway legislators.
 At the national convention, the Committee on Female Membership moved that the fraternity should bar women, advocating a continuance of the struggle to secure legislation.
 Such legislation was eventually introduced in 1976, when Senator James McClure sponsored an amendment to S. 2657 of the Education Amendments of 1976 that would have limited the meaning of "education program or activity" to "the curriculum or graduation requirements of the institutions".
 Senator Birch Bayh led an opposition that defeated the amendment.
 The 1975 convention voted the board of directors the authority to change Article III, Section 1 of the Constitution by deletion of the words "must be men and", if no legislative recourse could be achieved.
 When it became apparent that legislation would not be approved, the board of directors voted, on August 7, 1976, to admit women into the fraternity.

 International expansion

 In March 2000, the board of directors of AKPsi approved expansion of the fraternity into the United Kingdom.
 In 2001, chapters were installed at the University of Manchester Institute of Science and Technology (UMIST), University of Manchester, and Manchester Metropolitan University.
 In 2004, UMIST merged with University of Manchester and, at around the same time, the chapter at Manchester Metropolitan closed, leaving only one university chapter remaining in the UK.
-On March 25, 2017, Chi Eta (XH) chapter was chartered at Queen Mary University of London.
+On March 25, 2017, Chi Eta (XH) chapter was chartered at Queen Mary University of London but has since closed.